BarefootCoders/stellar-engine/blueprints/third-party-solutions/gitlab/README.md

 # Gitlab Blueprint

-This blueprint is responsible for provisioning a production ready Gitlab instance on the landing zone infrastructure.
+This blueprint is responsible for provisioning a production ready Gitlab Community Edition instance on the landing zone infrastructure.
 The [reference architecture](https://docs.gitlab.com/ee/administration/reference_architectures/1k_users.html) of this deployment target 1K users, updates to the current code is required in of HA and/or higher capacity requirements.

 The following diagram illustrates the high-level design of created resources, which can be adapted to specific requirements via variables: